KDP Previewer Checklist

 Can I ship with warning-level findings if pages look fine?

 Treat structural or navigation warnings as blockers.
-Only non-impact advisory warnings should proceed, and only with explicit release notes.
+Only minor advisory warnings should move forward, and only if you understand exactly why they are safe.

 Sources and Claim Checks